TNR – Trap Neuter Return: How I Became a Cat Rescuer (And You Can Too!)

 Trap Neuter Return and How I Became a Cat Rescuer

-Fifteen years ago, I thought I had an unbreakable bond with cats.
-Any size, any color, any mood – I was their person.
-Then, I met my match: a group of feral cats that wanted nothing to do with me.
+Fifteen years ago, I believed my connection with cats was unshakable.
+Any size, any color, any temperament – I was their person.
+But then we moved to a village, and I met my match: a colony of feral cats who wanted absolutely nothing to do with me.

-And that’s when I learned about TNR – Trap Neuter Return, the gold standard for helping feral cats.
-But first, I needed a humane cat trap.
+That’s when I discovered TNR – Trap, Neuter, Return, the gold standard for helping feral cats and controlling their population humanely.
+But before I could help them, I needed one crucial tool: a humane cat trap.

 The First Cat Trap: A Wild Ride

 I wouldn’t have even known where to start if it wasn’t for a friend of mine.
-She founded a cat rescue organization and now – had been doing TNR for years.
+She founded a cat rescue organization and now – had been doing Trap Neuter Return for years.
 She pushed me to get involved, and before I knew it, I was on a mission.

 I reached out for donations – traps, gloves, carriers, and whatever else could help.
 Thanks to SNIP International (a big thank you Lisette Cartier van Dissel!), a fantastic organization dedicated to supporting humane animal control, I managed to secure humane cat traps, gloves, and other essential equipment from the UK.
 Their generosity made a huge difference!